aws-samples/amazon-omics-tutorials/utils/scripts/find_duplicate_read_sets/README.md

   &nbsp;&nbsp;-s SEQUENCESTOREIDS, -seq-store-ids INPUT
   *&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A comma separated list of 1 or more sequence store IDs to check, all in the same region. (e.g. 5068895345,1504776472")*

-  &nbsp;&nbsp;-r REGION, --region REGION
-  *&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(optional) The region where the sequence stores are in.
-They must all be in the same region.
-If this is left unspecified, the code will use the default configured region.*

   &nbsp;&nbsp;-o OUTPUT, --output OUTPUT
   *&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(optional) The path and file name for the output csv file containing all the duplicate read sets.
 Include the file name and prefix (e.g. "~/path/to/out/duplicates.csv").
 The default file name is duplicate_read_sets.csv and will write to the current directory.*

-  &nbsp;&nbsp;-p PROFILENAME, --profile_name PROFILENAME
+  &nbsp;&nbsp;--region REGION
+  *&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(optional) The region where the sequence stores are in.
+They must all be in the same region.
+If this is left unspecified, the code will use the default configured region.*

+  &nbsp;&nbsp;--profile PROFILE
   *&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(optional) The profile name for boto3 to use if you do not want it to use the default profile configured.
 Profiles can be created through the AWS CLI using `aws configure` [docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)*

 ## Usage